E-IRB Frequently Asked Questions

 As of January 22, 2018, new Exempt, Expedited and Full Review Applications (Medical and Nonmedical IRB) must be submitted via "E-IRB".

-All full and expedited IRB studies previously approved external to E-IRB will need to be imported and completed in E-IRB at Continuation Review time.
-For details, see the pertinent FAQ on this page ("How and when will my current IRB approved protocol(s) get into the E-IRB system?).
+All full and expedited IRB studies previously approved external to E-IRB that continued to be conducted were imported and completed in E-IRB at Continuation Review time.

 How do I access the E-IRB system?

 Only individuals with a Link Blue account will be able to access the E-IRB system.
-If an individual not affiliated with UK needs to work in the E-IRB system and he/she does not have a Link Blue account, one will need to be requested.
-If this is the case, please notify Judi Kuhl at Judi.Kuhl@uky.edu and provide the individual's full name, date of birth (UK HR requires DOB), and why he/she needs access to the E-IRB system.
-Note, requesting a Link Blue account for the purposes of E-IRB access will not necessarily give the individual access to all UK-secure networks; if access to secure networks University-wide are necessary, a Link Blue account will need to be requested at the individual's departmental level.
+If an individual not affiliated with UK needs to fulfill job responsibilities by working in the E-IRB system and he/she does not have a Link Blue account, one will need to be requested.
+See FAQ “What do I do if I can't find the name of my study personnel in the search table?” for instructions on how to request a Link Blue account for a Non-UK individual.

 To log-in to E-IRB, click here. [a new window will open]